LMulvey/portfolio-v3/content/projects/NissanShoppingTools.md

     CSS,
     SCSS
   ]
-banner: ./images/ngst-1.png
+banner: ./images/ngst-2.png
 photos:
   !!seq [
+    './images/ngst-1.png',
     './images/ngst-2.png',
     './images/ngst-3.png',
     './images/ngst-4.png',
   ]
 ---

-Nissan NextGen Shopping Tools is a re-imagining of the Shopping Tools experience for the NissanUSA website.
+Nissan Shopping Tools is a re-imagining of the Shopping Tools experience for the NissanUSA website.
 The project consists of three applications built from the ground-up using React.js, data-driven by a GraphQL/Appsync backend orchestrating multiple data providers into one consumable schema.

 The project was built to feel more like a singular application with more data pulled upfront to provide a seamless client-side experience starting from the Filtration page, into the Configuration of your vehicle, and ending with viewing Inventory for the model you want and calculating payments.